 Once people understand how PPC works, it can offer a number of benefits for organizations.
 Let’s break down a few that you can take advantage of in your own campaign.

 Benefit 1.
 Value.
-According to Google’s own internal research, advertisers earn about $2 for every $1 they spend on Adwords.
+According to Google’s own internal research, advertisers earn about $2 for every $1 they spend on Google Ads.
 Remember that Google processes billions of searches everyday.
 It is also the most prominent search engine in the United States.
 Therefore, a well-targeted ad has the potential to bring considerable traffic and ROI for your organization.

 Benefit 2.
 The ability to test keywords.
-Although organic marketing does not cost very much at the start, the way paid marketing does, it does require considerable time and resources.
-Brands that want to build a strong online presence know that they need to target the best keywords for their organization.
+Although organic marketing does not cost very much at the start, the way paid search marketing does, it does require considerable time and resources.
+Brands that want to build a strong online presence know that they need to target the best, right keywords for their organization.
 They must build a presence that will allow them to take advantage of the traffic from the SERPs.

 In several cases, as many as four paid listings can appear before the organic listings begin.
 For many screens, this will push all of the organic listings down below the fold.
 This means that users have to scroll to be able to see them.